wontae-gramin9/sgh/README.md

       - `DarkModeProvider` propagates `isDarkMode`, `setIsDarkMode` down to children elements.
   - `useLocalStorageState`
     - On rendering, get the value of the passed key from localStorage and set the key/value on the localStorage whenever there is a change.
+    - \_This remembers the previous dark mode setting even on refreshed.
   - Both of the above use browser API, which means they are only available and accessible on the client side, causing a hydration error.
     - Solved by dynamic import, importing DarkModeProvider with no ssr option, useful if an external dependency or component relies on browser APIs like "window" or "localStorage"( →[NextjsDoc](https://nextjs.org/docs/pages/building-your-application/optimizing/lazy-loading#with-no-ssr) )
       - Although the hydration error would show rarely among many refreshes on my personal Chrome account, which has many extensions that also cause it, I made sure it does not show on Chrome Guest mode, which does not have any Chrome extensions.
 So, the code itself is safe.